jonasesser/gp-docs/readme.md

 Do you have a general inquiry?
 Please feel free to contact us by creating a ticket in our Discord Server.

 We ❤️ your feedback.

+## History

+The story of Gangsta's Paradise begins with a developer's journey into the world of roleplay servers.
+After years of professional experience in Java and .NET development, the creator's interest was piqued by GTA5 Roleplay servers.

+The first virtual life experience on "StateV," a server initially running on RageMP before switching to AltV, sparked an idea: to create a unique server from scratch.
+This led to a period of experimentation with the FiveM platform, filled with numerous attempts and valuable lessons learned.

+A significant breakthrough came with the discovery of the Athena framework.
+Years of dedicated work went into modifying and enhancing this core, resulting in the creation of the gp-core: Gangsta's Paradise Core system.
+This custom-built foundation, along with a multitude of plugins and enhancements, now powers the various instances of Gangsta's Paradise.

+The development of Gangsta's Paradise has been a long and challenging journey, but one driven by passion and a vision for creating immersive, multilingual roleplaying experiences.
+As the project continues to evolve, the goal remains to grow it into a expansive platform and foster a vibrant, engaged community.